woods college of advancing studies

 4. The student shall write a formal description of the situation and attempts at resolution and submit the narrative to the Associate Dean for Academic Affairs and Advising (or, if appropriate, the Dean); If this does not lead to an appropriate resolution, then…

-5. The student shall request the Associate Dean for Academic Affairs (or Dean) submit the student’s written narrative and faculty’s written narrative to the Education Policy Council (EPC) for formal review and decision.
+5. The student shall request the Associate Dean for Academic Affairs (or Dean) submit the student’s written narrative and faculty’s written narrative to the Education Policy Committee (EPC) for formal review and decision.
 Upon recommendation of the EPC, the Dean shall make a determination.
 This determination will be the final resolution of the grievance.

 Timeline for Grievances